Honors for Erik Larson, Scott Turow, and Amina Gautier

-BMO Harris Bank is the Presenting Sponsor of the Carl Sandburg Literary Awards Dinner.
+We generously thank the Presenting Sponsor of the Sandburg Literary Awards Dinner, BMO Harris Bank.

 The Carl Sandburg Literary Award is presented annually to an acclaimed author in recognition of outstanding contributions to the literary world and honors a significant work or body of work that has enhanced the public's awareness of the written word.